In 2001, researchers supported by the

 Intellectual and Developmental Diseases Branch (IDDB) discovered FXTAS.

 The same NICHD-supported researchers have found that FXTAS is associated with other conditions.
 For example, sleep apnea is three times more common in people with FXTAS than in the general population.
 People with FXTAS are also at a higher lifetime risk of mood disorders, including major depressive disorder, anxiety disorder, and post-traumatic stress disorder.
-(Sources: Hamlin, A., et al. (2011).
-American Journal of Medical Genetics.
-PMID: 21932336 and Bourgeois, J. A., et al. (2011).
-Journal of Clinical Psychiatry.
-PMID: 20816038)
+In addition, men with FXTAS are more likely to have high blood pressure than men without the

 Researchers are studying the protective factors in carriers of FXTAS and the proteins involved in the pathogenesis to determine ways to prevent or reverse the process.
 They have also found early neurodevelopmental abnormalities in premutation mice, leading to the question of whether it is a lifelong process, and providing hope for the development of early intervention.
 (Source: Hagerman, P. J., (2012).
 Current gaps in understanding the molecular basis of FXTAS.

 FMR1 premutations have a higher risk of seizures, compared with boys who do not have premutations.
 Also, boys who had seizures were also more likely to have an autism spectrum disorder.
 (Source: Chonchaiya, W. (2012).
-Human Genetics.
-PMID: 22001913)